corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/app-upgrade-notes-enterprise.md

 {{< /note >}}

 {{< warning >}}
-In Corda 4 the original Finance CorDapp was split into two CorDapps: Contracts and Workflows, both of which are signed `.jar` files.
+In Corda 4 the original Finance CorDapp was split into two CorDapps: Contracts and Workflows, both of which are signed JAR files.
-To ensure there is only one unique hashed version of the Finance Contracts `.jar` file (recall, the hash of a Contract `.jar` file undergoes strict security checking upon transaction resolution) we only publish a single instance of the Finance Contracts `.jar` file (from the open source repository).
+To ensure there is only one unique hashed version of the Finance Contracts JAR file (recall, the hash of a Contract JAR file undergoes strict security checking upon transaction resolution) we only publish a single instance of the Finance Contracts JAR file (from the open source repository).
-Please ensure any CorDapps that depend on Finance Contract `.jar` file reference this open source dependency as follows:
+Please ensure any CorDapps that depend on Finance Contract JAR file reference this open source dependency as follows:

 ```shell
 cordapp "$os_corda_release_distribution:corda-finance-contracts:$os_corda_release_version"